Best CPU for gaming in 2023 – top picks from AMD and Intel

 What is the fastest CPU for gaming?

-If you’re after purely the fastest CPU for gaming then your two choices are either the Intel Core i9-13900K or the AMD Ryzen 9 7950X.
-This is because both processors are capable of being overclocked to 5.8 GHz and 5.7 GHz respectively.
+If you’re after purely the fastest CPU for gaming then your two choices are either the Intel Core i9-14900K or the AMD Ryzen 9 7950X.
+This is because both processors are capable of being overclocked to 6 GHz and 5.7 GHz respectively.
 Seriously fast.

 The gap between AMD and Intel has never been tighter, as Raptor Lake and Zen 4 are both incredibly powerful and competitively priced.
-In terms of which generation wins out, though, you’re ever so slightly better served with the i5-13600K in the entry-level side of the spectrum and the i9-13900K on the tail-end.
-The middle ground largely appears to be claimed by the 7700X.
+You may be better served with the i5-13600K for entry-level, and i9-13900K on the tail-end.
+For a good mid-ground, the 7700X is a solid choice.

-The Intel Core i9-13900K is our top pick for the best CPU for gaming because no other processor on the market is quite this fast or powerful.
-If you’re after something more humble, though, the i5-13600K is every bit as capable from a purely gaming perspective for a competitive asking price.
+The Intel Core i9-13900KS is our top pick for the best CPU for gaming because no other processor on the market is quite this fast or powerful.
+If you’re after something more humble, though, the Ryzen 7800X3D or i5-13600K are also highly capable from a pure gaming perspective for a competitive asking price.